Rais Shaikh

-Rais Shaikh (born 1 June 1974) is an Indian politician from Mumbai, India.
-He is a member of Maharashtra Legislative Assembly representing the constituency of Bhiwandi East.
+Rais Kasam Shaikh (born 1 June 1974) is an Indian politician from Mumbai, India.
+He is a 2 term member of Maharashtra Legislative Assembly representing the constituency of Bhiwandi East.
 He has been the Municipal Councilor and also the Group Leader of the Samajwadi Party.
 He contested and won the BMC elections from Govandi in 2012 and Nagpada in 2017.
 Shaikh was also amongst the top 10 corporators in Mumbai as per a survey by Mumbai Mirror.

-In the last election, Rais Shaikh won the Bhiwandi East seat by 45,133 votes.
+In 2019 Maharashtra Legislative Assembly election Rais Shaikh won the Bhiwandi East seat by 45,133 votes.
 He defeated Rupesh Laxman Mhatre of Shiv Sena and Santosh Shetty of Congress.

+In the 2024 Maharashtra Legislative Assembly election, Rais Shaikh was re-elected from the Bhiwandi East constituency, securing 119,687 votes (62.44%) and defeating Shiv Sena candidate Santosh Shetty by a margin of 52,015 votes.
+This marked his second consecutive term as MLA from the constituency.

 Early life and education

-Rais was born (Father: Kasam Shaikh, Mother: Zainab Shaikh) in a middle-class family in Mandvi Suburb of Mumbai, Maharashtra on 1 June 1974.
-Rais had 6 siblings, all of whom were males.
-He was the second youngest son of his parents.
-He received his education from Dawoodbhoy Fazalbhoy High School and Lala Lajpatrai College in Mumbai.
-He graduated with a degree in Bachelor of Commerce from Sydenham College of Commerce and Economics which is affiliated to Mumbai University.
+Rais Shaikh was born on 1 June 1974 in the Mandvi suburb of Mumbai, Maharashtra, into a middle-class family.
+His father, Kasam Shaikh, and mother, Zainab Shaikh, raised seven sons, with Rais being the second youngest.
+He completed his early education at Dawoodbhoy Fazalbhoy High School and pursued higher studies at Lala Lajpatrai College in Mumbai.
+He later graduated with a Bachelor of Commerce degree from Sydenham College of Commerce and Economics, affiliated with the University of Mumbai.